Fountain of Youth (film): Plot

 Harold accepts a job overseas, leading Charlotte to bring their son Thomas with the team to Vienna.
 Examining the Wicked Bible at the Austrian National Library, Luke is again ambushed by Esme, who warns that the Fountain hides a terrible power he does not understand.
 He and his team steal the Bible, but Charlotte refuses to further endanger her son and storms off.
 Thomas convinces her to return, having deduced that the code hidden in the Bible is musical notes, which the team identify as an ancient song honoring the Seven Wonders and realize the Fountain is located in a newly discovered secret passage beneath the Great Pyramid of Giza thanks to muography.
-It’s a subtle nod to the real ScanPyramids mission.

-Esme meets with the Elder of the Protectors of the Path, who reminds her that she must do whatever is necessary to keep the Fountain from being unearthed, for humanity's own protection.
+Esme meets with the Elder of the Protectors of the Path in the Vatican City, who reminds her that she must do whatever is necessary to keep the Fountain from being unearthed, for humanity's own protection.
 In Cairo, Carver secures the pyramid with his heavily armed mercenaries, forcing Luke, Charlotte, and Thomas to unlock the secret passage.
 Abbas arrives with a convoy of Interpol agents, only to be outgunned by the mercenaries, and Deb is wounded as she and Murphy try to intervene.
 Esme and her fellow Protectors overpower Carver's men, and she and Abbas join forces, pursuing the others into the passage.

 In the depths of the pyramid, Luke and the others discover the Fountain.
 Charlotte realizes Carver is not sick and simply wants to hoard the Fountain's power for himself, but Carver shoots Luke in the arm, demanding he drink from the Fountain to test its effects.
 A drop of Luke's blood causes the mystical waters to tempt him with a vision of eternal life, at the cost of Charlotte and Thomas' own lives, and he realizes the curse of the Fountain: whatever energy he is granted will be transferred from those he loves most.
 Luke refuses to drink, and his wounds are instantly healed.

 Abbas and Esme reach the chamber just as Carver drinks the water but, as he cares only about himself, he is drained of his own life force.
 Esme uses a key from the Elder to seal the chamber, trapping the rapidly aging Carver inside as the others escape.
-Charlotte convinces Abbas to blame Carver for their crimes, and Esme shares a kiss with Luke, warning that their paths will cross again if he continues to search for forbidden treasures.
+Charlotte convinces Abbas to blame Carver for their crimes, and Esme kisses Luke, warning that their paths will cross again if he continues to search for forbidden treasures.
 Luke reunites with his team, and Charlotte and Thomas suggest their next adventure.